timothypratley/power-turtle/resources/public/conj2017-slides.md

 Which brings us back to Learning Clojure through Logo...

-Clojure can be a great beginners language.

-We've built a programming experience in Power Turtle that is:
+Clojure is
-* Easy to get started - nothing to install
+* Easy to get started.
+Visit our webpage and get coding
+* Its Fun!
+Logo is fun, the canvases are fun.
-* Delivers the fun of Logo
+* Come to program in Logo
-* Has a clear progression of concepts to learn
-* Blurs the boundaries of Logo into Clojure
+* Stay for the Clojure
+* We hope to reach more programmers by skipping the boring bits
+  - and getting them hooked on what Clojure can do

 ---